BaileyAndrew/antGLasso-Implementation/README.md

 # Repository Structure

 The branch `NeurIPS-Graph-Workshop-2022` is the primary version of this repository.
-The `main` branch contains more experiments, but they are unpolished and their results are unpublished.  **This branch is a WIP**
+The `main` branch contains more experiments (not seen in the paper), but they are unpolished.

 Files of interest would be:

 * `antGLasso.py` - The implementation of our algorithm.
-* `Conference Paper.pdf` - The conference paper.
-* `Supplementary Material.pdf` - The suplementary material of our conference paper, containing primarily proofs.
 *  `Reproducibility Demonstration.ipynb` - A notebook demonstrating the experiments we reported in the paper.

 This README file also contains a large and detailed explanation of a couple of our experiments, including gif versions of figures that could only be statically represented in the paper (rotating ducks).